-What about Bona Fide purchasers for value
+What about Bona Fide Purchases?

-- If at time of our transaction, title is held by a bona fide purchaser for value from a bona fide purchaser for value form the foreclosing entity no need to order chancery abstract. - If at time of our transaction, title is held by a bona fide purchaser for value from the foreclosing entity and five (5) years have elapsed since date of foreclosure judgment no need to order chancery abstract.
+- If at time of our transaction, title is held by a bona fide purchaser for value from a bona fide purchaser for value from the foreclosing entity no need to order chancery abstract. - If at time of our transaction, title is held by a bona fide purchaser for value from the foreclosing entity and five (5) years have elapsed since date of foreclosure judgment no need to order chancery abstract.